vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.LogonForm/README.md

 Install the Raybiztech.Kentico12.MVC.Widgets.LogonForm NuGet Package to your Kentico 12 MVC Site.

+Install   Microsoft.Owin.Host.SystemWeb.3.1.0.

 If you have Startup.Auth.cs in your solution add Below Code.
+If you don't have Create Startup.Auth.cs and add below code.

 <pre>
 using CMS.Helpers;